nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting a group: `delete group`

-To remove a group from a selected course, use this command to delete it.
+Removes a group from a selected course.

 **Command Format:**